braze-inc/braze-docs/_docs/_user_guide/onboarding_with_braze/email_setup/ssl/ssl_clicktracking.md

 ### CDN Resources

 Listed below are step-by-step guides written by Sendgrid and Sparkpost on how to configure certain CDNs.
 While your specific CDN may not be listed below, you must make sure your CDN has the ability to apply SSL certificates.

+{% alert important %}
-It is also important to note that __Braze will be unable to help you troubleshoot your CDN configuration__.
+Braze will be unable to help you troubleshoot your CDN configuration.
 You must reach out to your CDN provider to help troubleshoot your CDN configuration.
+{% endalert %}

 | Sendgrid Step-By-Step Guides | Sparkpost Step-By-Step Guides |
 | -------- | --------- |